Policy-Driven World Model Adaptation for Robust Offline Model-based Reinforcement Learning

-Another motivation behind our algorithm design is that the state-of-the-art model-free and model-base offline RL algorithms lack robustness during deployment, as demonstrated in Figure \ref{fig:0}, as the learned policies often overfit to the static dataset or data-driven dynamics models.
-Changing the objective to maximizing the worst-case performance of the policy can potentially mitigate such issues.
-While several theoretical studies have investigated robustness in (model-based) RL \cite{DBLP:conf/ijcai/HuangXFZ22, DBLP:conf/nips/PanagantiXKG22, uehara2023pessimisticmodelbasedofflinereinforcement, DBLP:journals/jmlr/ShiC24}, the proposed algorithms are not scalable to high-dimensional continuous control tasks.
-The work most closely related to ours is RAMBO \cite{DBLP:conf/nips/RigterLH22}, which also targets robust offline MBRL.
-However, RAMBO does not formulate the problem as a Stackelberg game, where the policy and world model act as leader and follower in a general-sum game.
-Also, it does not employ Stackelberg learning dynamics \cite{DBLP:conf/icml/RajeswaranMK20, DBLP:conf/icml/FiezCR20, DBLP:journals/corr/abs-2309-16188, DBLP:journals/corr/abs-2305-17327}, which are essential for solving the maximin optimization inherent in robust RL (see Section \ref{bg} for details).
+Another motivation behind our algorithm design is that the state-of-the-art model-free and model-based offline RL algorithms lack deployment robustness (Figure \ref{fig:0}), as the learned policies often overfit to the static dataset or data-driven dynamics models.
+Maximizing the worst-case performance of the policy can potentially mitigate such issues.
+Recent practical robust algorithms like RFQI \citep{DBLP:conf/nips/PanagantiXKG22} and RORL \citep{yang2022rorlrobustofflinereinforcement} improve robustness via robust value estimation or conservative smoothing, while TRACER \citep{yang2024tracer} tackles data corruption through variational inference. \textbf{However, these methods predominantly operate in a model-free manner, lacking an explicit world model to generalize beyond the dataset support, or focus primarily on training data corruption rather than dynamics mismatch.} Closest to our work is RAMBO \citep{DBLP:conf/nips/RigterLH22}, which also targets robust offline MBRL.
+However, RAMBO uses alternating updates, implicitly treating the interaction as a symmetric zero-sum game.
+This approach overlooks the bi-level nature of the problem, where the worst-case world model is an implicit function of the policy.
+As a result, it lacks theoretical convergence guarantees and often leads to over-conservatism by hedging against all possible dynamics.
+To address this, we formulate the problem as a Stackelberg game, capturing the asymmetric leader-follower relationship.
+We employ Stackelberg learning dynamics \citep{DBLP:conf/icml/RajeswaranMK20, DBLP:conf/icml/FiezCR20, DBLP:journals/corr/abs-2309-16188, DBLP:journals/corr/abs-2305-17327}, which are essential for properly solving the inherent maximin optimization with convergence guarantees (see Section \ref{bg} for details).
 Additionally, since the world model is updated jointly with the policy, historical rollouts in the replay buffer would become outdated for policy training due to distributional shift.
 While RAMBO overlooks this issue, we introduce a novel gradient mask mechanism (detailed in Appendix \ref{algo_details}) to mitigate it while preserving training efficiency.